Skip navigation

 2026 planning

-When surveying for the PIT Count, our goal is to better serve people experiencing homelessness by:
+Our goal for the count is to better serve people experiencing homelessness by:

 • Leveraging connections to existing homeless response system staff who are trained and familiar to people experiencing homelessness